Duke Cunningham: Personal life and death

 Cunningham married Susan Albrecht in 1965; they had met in college.
 They adopted a son together.
 His wife filed for divorce and a restraining order in January 1973, based on her claims of emotional abuse, and the divorce was granted eight months later.
 Cunningham later said that his life hit "rock-bottom" in that year.

 In 1973, he met Dan McKinnon, a publisher and son of former Congressman Clinton D. McKinnon, who encouraged him to turn his life around.
 Cunningham married his second wife, Nancy Jones, in 1974.
 They had two daughters and separated in July 2005.
 He then married again, to Sharon Stone, in 2021.

 Cunningham, latterly a resident of Hensley, Arkansas, died on August 27, 2025, in Little Rock, Arkansas, at the age of 83.
+Cunningham was buried in Miramar National Cemetery in San Diego, California on October 9, 2025.